 Her life has been so dedicated to this gallery for over 25 years now, and she has literally been thrown out of places with extremely short notice when the council has decided to take over the rental property for more fiscal generating interests.

 Art and artists are the most important things in her life, and she will do anything to keep what she believes in alive.
 This sedulous woman is a credit to her bravery and valiance in very hard times of adversity, when bureaucrats do not see the arts as a necessary part in people’s lives, she does.
 She lives and breathes what she believes in.

 Saeva Bellua Completed 9th April 2018

 This is the 8th pastel drawing for the series ‘Everyday Matriarchal Heroines’.

-The name Saeva Buella is Latin for cruel brute…and ‘brute’ in Latin means beast, or monstrous or monster like animal.
+The name Saeva Bellua is Latin for cruel brute…and ‘brute’ in Latin means beast, or monstrous or monster like animal.
 ‘Saeva’ means cruel.

-Her love for her daughter and life keep her going.
+Her love for her daughter, spiritual beliefs, and life, keep her going.
 Honestly, standing up to one brute is one thing but two?
 She weighs no more than 42 kilograms!